-Ingredients availability status can either show In stock, Expected, or Not available.
+Ingredients availability status can either show In stock, Expected, Not available, or No recipe.
 Based on the status, you should understand which actions to take next.

 Ingredients availability areas

-The Sell and Make screens that list Sales and Manufacturing Orders display Ingredients availability at the order level.
+The Sell, Make and Buy screens that list Sales, Manufacturing, and Outsourced purchase orders display Ingredients availability at the order level.
 The status will show Not available or Expected when at least one ingredient for a product on the order has a similar status.
 Expected is only shown if no ingredients have a Not available status for the order.
 Click on any order to see more detailed information.

 Availability is calculated based on order priority

-The Ingredients availability status indicates whether ingredients are available for products on a specific Sales Order (SO) or Manufacturing Order (MO).
-Ingredients availability status takes into account the order priority, which can be changed by moving the positions of orders in either the Sell screen or Schedule tab.
+The Ingredients availability status indicates whether ingredients are available for products on a specific Sales order (SO), Manufacturing order (MO) or Outsourced purchase order (OPO).
+Ingredients availability status takes into account the order priority, which can be changed for SOs and MOs by moving the positions of orders in either the Sell screen or Schedule tab.
+To change the priority of the OPOs change the Expected arrival date.

 If you have the required ingredients in stock, the Ingredients availability for an order may still show Not available if another higher priority order has already reserved the same ingredient.
 Changing the order priority can also affect the Ingredients availability statuses.

 To determine the status of an ingredient, Katana will First check whether there is enough In stock of the ingredient.
-If not, Katana will look for any open Purchase Orders containing the materials or manufacturing orders for subassemblies (i.e. the ingredient is in an Expected status).
+If not, Katana will look for any open Purchase orders containing the materials, Manufacturing orders, or Outsourced purchase orders for subassemblies (i.e. the ingredient is in an Expected status).
 If not, Ingredients availability shows Not available.

 In Katana, you can report the actual quantity of products made or ingredients used in production The Ingredients availability is calculated based on the planned quantity.
 Only when an order is completed are the stock movements recorded based on actual quantities.
 Before completion, stock calculations are done based on planned quantities.